codeforamerica/vita-min/docs/2021-11-16-changing-the-year.md

 ## Configuring the default tax year

-To change the default `TaxReturn` year that we create during CTC intake, change `Rails.application.config.default_tax_year`.
+To change the default `TaxReturn` year that we create during CTC intake, change `Rails.application.config.current_tax_year`.

 This will also change the default tax year for computing primary taxpayer age within Mixpanel analytics.